Carbon Monoxide Calibration Gas

 There are no known possibilities of hazardous reactions for Carbon Monoxide, therefore it is classified as a non-reactive gas.
 When contact occurs with oxidizing agents such as chlorine and aluminum, there is an increased risk of fire and/or explosion.

 The Importance of Carbon Monoxide Detection Systems

 Working in confined spaces increases your risk of Carbon Monoxide exposure and it is impossible to detect without the use of proper monitoring equipment.
 Safety considerations are necessary to ensure the health and safety of anyone who runs the risk of exposure to any dangerous gas emissions, which is especially true for confined space workers.
-Confined spaces often appear to be harmless, but invisible gases such as Carbon Monoxide (CO) displaces oxygen and without oxygen a worker could be dead in 4 minutes.
-Utilizing a multigas detector before and during entering a confined space could mean the difference of life or death.
+Confined spaces often appear to be harmless, but invisible gases such as Carbon Monoxide displaces oxygen, and without oxygen, a worker could be dead in 4 minutes.
+Utilizing a multigas detector before and during entering a confined space could mean the difference between life and death.
 Choosing the appropriate sensor configuration (Electrochemical or Wet Chem toxic sensor for chemicals such as Carbon Monoxide) will allow you to detect hazardous gases accurately and in a timely manner.
 Portable gas detectors are available from an abundance of different manufacturers.

 |8 hours||25 ppm||average exposure over 8 hours|

 |1 hour||50 ppm||average exposure over 1 hour|

 |Ceiling (instant)||400 ppm||ceiling (instant) reading|